azMantas/bicepCloud-webApp/content/posts/assign-rbac-roles-with-bicep.md

 In this blog post, we will walk through a step-by-step guide on how to assign Azure RBAC roles to Storage Accounts using Bicep.
 By the end of this post, you'll be equipped with the knowledge to create role assignments for your Azure resources.
 While this post will primarily focus on Azure Storage Accounts, the principles and techniques discussed can be easily adapted to suit other resources like KeyVault, AppServices and so on.

 ### bicep module to assign RBAC at the storage account level
 In this example, we'll create a Bicep module that assigns RBAC roles to users, groups, or service principals for a specific Azure storage account.
-To start, we'll need to provide the name of the Azure storage account where we want to assign the RBAC role.
-Next, we'll specify the principal IDs and types for the AzureAD objects who will receive the role assignment.
-Finally, we'll need to provide the RBAC role definition ID to define the role we want to assign to our users.
+- provide the name of the Azure storage account where we want to assign the RBAC role.
+- specify the principal IDs and types for the AzureAD objects who will receive the role assignment.
+- provide the RBAC role definition ID to define the role we want to assign to our users.

 ```bicep
 @allowed([ 'User', 'ServicePrincipal', 'Group' ])